Click on the name of a working group to access a Directory page that lists the chairs and members of that working group and their contact information.

 - Sleep Working Group – The Sleep WG is made up of Sleep experts, Lung Disease experts and experts in how HIV affects aging men and women.
 The Working Group is exploring how HIV affects sleep quality, sleep apnea and circadian function (sleep timing and consistency).
 In addition, the groups studies how sleep affects other aspects of health including mental health, cardiovascular health, cognitive function and frailty.
 We are particularly looking at whether sleep disturbances cause detrimental inflammation that may lead to these health problems.

-- Viral and Immune Pathogenesis Working Group – Supports basic and translational research in broad areas relating to HIV pathogenesis, virology, and immunology.
-Specific areas of research in this Working Group include HIV persistence, latency, and reservoirs; mucosal and systemic factors affecting HIV transmission, acquisition, and diseases progression; and the pathogenesis of HIV-associated inflammation.
-This Working Group works with other relevant working groups to provide support and expertise for development of procedures related to specimen collection and testing for blood and tissue studies.
-Provides feedback to investigators seeking to utilize MWCCS for the above scientific areas, including mentoring of junior investigators.
+- Viral and Immune Pathogenesis Working Group – Supports research in areas relating to the course of HIV infection and disease progression, the study of the virus itself, and the body’s immune response to HIV.
+This Working Group works with other relevant working groups to provide support and expertise for development of procedures to collect and test blood, tissue, and other specimens for research, and provides feedback to investigators seeking to use MWCCS for the above scientific areas, including the mentoring of junior investigators.

 MWCCS Operational Working Groups